 Root Canal Treatment in Greater Kailash

 A root canal is a natural cavity at the center of the tooth where the tooth’s nerve exists.
-Decay, infection or injury to the tooth affects the tooth nerves causing severe sensitivity, pain or swelling.
+Decay, infection, or injury to the tooth affects the tooth nerves causing severe sensitivity, pain or swelling.
 Root canal treatment is the treatment of choice in order to save such teeth and prevent extraction.

 Root canal treatment will remove the infected tooth nerves along with bacteria and toxins and seal the space.
 Without treatment, the infection will spread to the surrounding bone and gums and form pus.

-Signs and symptoms of root canal infection include;
+Signs and symptoms of root canal infection include:

-• Pain or sensitivity in the tooth to hot, cold and sweet foods
+• Pain or sensitivity in the tooth to hot, cold, and sweet foods

-• Pain on chewing or biting
+• Pain on chewing or biting.

-• Gum pain or swelling around the affected tooth
+• Gum pain or swelling around the affected tooth.

-• Pus around the roots of the tooth
+• Pus around the roots of the tooth.

-• Tooth discolouration
+• Tooth discoloration.

-• Unexplained pain radiating to the jaws, head, and neck
+• Unexplained pain radiating to the jaws, head, and neck.

 Sometimes there are no symptoms and a pulp vitality test might indicate an infected root canal

-Depending on the case, it might take single or multiple visits to complete a root canal treatment.
+Depending on the case, it might take a single or multiple visits to complete a root canal treatment.
 While the tooth is numb, a rubber dam (a sheet of rubber) will be placed around the tooth to isolate it (keep it dry and free of saliva).
 A cavity is made on top of the tooth to access the pulp and remove the contents of the root canal space.

 Once the tooth is thoroughly cleaned, it is sealed with special root canal filling materials, and a temporary or permanent filling is placed on top.
 If the infection is extensive then a root canal medicament is placed with a temporary seal on top till a permanent filling can be done.